LunarWatcher/selenium-wire/README.md

 - Selenium 4.10.0+
 - Chrome, Firefox, Edge, Safari, and Remote Webdriver supported
 - `UndetectedFirefox` if `undetected-geckodriver-lw` is installed
 - `UndetectedChrome` through the separate dependency `selenium-wire-undetected-chromedriver-lw`. **WARNING:** `undetected_chromedriver` is licensed under GPLv3, so `selenium-wire-undetected-chromedriver-lw` is as well by requirement of GPL.
+[Repo for this package](https://github.com/LunarWatcher/selenium-wire-undetected-chromedriver)

 ## Installation